awsdocs/amazon-personalize-developer-guide/doc_source/creating-domain-dataset-group-cli.md

 ## Step 3: Import interactions data<a name="import-domain-interactions-cli"></a>

 After you complete [Step 2: Create a schema and an Interactions dataset](#create-domain-interactions-dataset-cli), you are ready to import data\.
 If you have data in Amazon S3, import data with a dataset import job\.
-If you want to only incrementally import interactions data, you can skip this step and instead use the [ PutEvents ](API_UBS_PutEvents.md) operation until you have at least 1000 combined historical and incremental interactions\.
+If you want to only incrementally import interactions data, you can skip this step and instead use the [PutEvents](API_UBS_PutEvents.md) operation until you have at least 1000 combined historical and incremental interactions\.
 For more information see [Recording events](recording-events.md)\.

  For bulk imports, create a dataset import job by running the following command\.
+Provide the dataset Amazon Resource Name \(ARN\) for your Domain dataset group and specify the path to your Amazon S3 bucket where you stored the training data\.
+Use the following syntax for the path:

+**s3://<name of your S3 bucket>/<folder path>/<CSV filename>**

-Provide the dataset Amazon Resource Name \(ARN\) for your Domain dataset group and your Amazon S3 bucket name\.
-Supply the AWS Identity and Access Management \(IAM\) role Amazon Resource Name \(ARN\) that you created in [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
-For more information about the operation, see [ CreateDatasetImportJob ](API_CreateDatasetImportJob.md)\.
+Supply the AWS Identity and Access Management \(IAM\) role Amazon Resource Name \(ARN\) that you created in [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+For more information about the operation, see [CreateDatasetImportJob](API_CreateDatasetImportJob.md)\.

 ```
 aws personalize create-dataset-import-job \